kirkofypsi/7DWorkProblemModel/industry.md

 | Frequent or long travels | __5.33__ times less common in the industry than overall |

 ## Consulting
-#### Work problems whose occurrence in the industry is significantly more prevalent than in all industries
+#### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|
 | Frequent or long travels | __3.94__ times more common in the industry than overall |